Windwhistle: School

 Windwhistle school is a primary school that was established in 1935.
 It has a heated swimming pool.

+Sport

-Windwhistle Winter Sports Club
+Winter sports

 The Windwhistle Winter Sports Club (WWSC) was founded in 1932.
 Ice-skating at Lake Ida was their first endeavor.
 In 1948 the club started to develop Mount Olympus as a ski field.
 The rope tow was installed in 1952.
 The ski field has developed since then with plenty of voluntary contributions to build the accommodation and ski lodge on the mountain.
 Other facilities include a hot tub and curling.
 Mount Olympus Ski Field was unable to open in 2020.

-Terrace Downs
+Golf

 Terrace Downs golf resort is located 6 kilometres away from Windwhistle.
 The resort has an 18-hole golf course, restaurant, wedding and conference facilities and 52 apartments there are 26 free-standing chalet-style homes.
 The resort was for sale after the owner died of COVID-19 in April 2020.